 Conventional Tank Water Heaters

 The disadvantage is that over time, the water inside the tank will cool down and waste the stored heat.
 Additionally, there is a significant delay before hot water is available again once the supply has been exhausted.
 Larger tanks will tend to provide hot water with less temperature fluctuation at moderate flow rates.

 Solar Water Heaters

-Other types may use dish or trough mirrors to concentrate sunlight on a collector tube filled with water, brine or other heat transfer fluid.
+Other types may use mirrors to concentrate sunlight on a collector tube filled with water, brine, or another type of heat transfer fluid.
 These models are indirect or closed-loop systems that do not allow potable water through the panels, but rather pump a heat transfer fluid (either water or a water/antifreeze mix) through the panels.
 After collecting heat in the panels, the heat transfer fluid flows through a heat exchanger, transferring its heat to the potable hot water.